Relativistic three-body effects in hierarchical triples: Abstract

 \section{Abstract}

-The hierarchical three-body problem has many applications in relativistic astrophysics, and can potentially explain all of the binary black hole mergers detected by LIGO/Virgo.
-However, the majority of studies have only included relativistic corrections to the two-body equations of motion, and have ignored the relativistic effects that arise in the presence of a third body.
+The hierarchical three-body problem has many applications in relativistic astrophysics and can play an important role in the formation of the binary black hole mergers detected by LIGO/Virgo.
+However, many studies have only included relativistic corrections responsible for the precession of the pericenter of the inner and outer binaries neglecting relativistic interactions between the three bodies.
 We revisit this problem and develop a fully consistent derivation of the secular three-body problem to first post-Newtonian order.
-We start with the Einstein-Infeld-Hoffman equations for a three-body system and expand the accelerations as a power series in the ratio of the semi-major axes of the inner ($a_1$) and outer ($a_2$) binary.
-We then perform a post-Keplerian, two-parameter expansion of the single orbit-averaged Lagrange planetary equations in $\delta = v^2/c^2$ and $\epsilon = a_1/a_2$ using the method of multiple scales.
-It is well established that eccentricity growth through the Lidov-Kozai (LK) mechanism can be suppressed or amplified by two-body 1pN (2BpN) precession.
-In this study, we derive and investigate three-body 1pN (3BpN) effects.
-We find that these effects can lead to eccentricity growth in triples, occurring over hundreds of LK cycles.
-The octupole terms can ehance these effects and lead to even greater eccentricities.
+We start with the Einstein-Infeld-Hoffman equations for a three-body system and expand the accelerations as a power series in the ratio of the semimajor axes of the inner ($a_1$) and outer ($a_2$) binary.
+We then perform a post-Keplerian, two-parameter expansion of the single-orbit-averaged Lagrange planetary equations in $\delta = v^2/c^2$ and $\epsilon = a_1/a_2$ using the method of multiple scales.
+Using this method, we derive previously indentified secular effects at $\delta \epsilon^{5/2}$ order that arise directly from the equations of motion.
+We also calculate new secular effects through $\delta \epsilon^4$ order that can lead to eccentricity growth over many Lidov-Kozai cycles when the tertiary is much more massive than the inner binary.
 In such cases, inclusion of these effects can substantially alter the evolution of three-body systems as compared to an analysis in which they are neglected.
 Careful analysis of post-Newtonian three-body effects will be important to understand the formation and properties of coalescing binaries that form via three-body dynamical processes.